aminography/ChoosePhotoHelper/README.md

 | `asUri()` | `Uri` |
 | `asBitmap()` | `Bitmap` |

-Then, use it simply in 3 steps:
+Now, use it simply in 3 steps:

 ### • First
 Create an instance of **`ChoosePhotoHelper`** using its builder pattern specifying the result type: